Careem: History

 In March 2018, Careem planned to have a female workforce of 20,000 by the year 2020.
 It already had women drivers in Pakistan, Egypt, and Jordan.

 In August 2018, Careem announced the launch of bus services, starting with cities in Egypt in December 2018.
 The service was discontinued in early 2020.

+In October 2018, the company secured million funding from its existing investors.

-In November 2018, it expanded into food delivery with the launch of Careem Now.
+In November 2018, Careem launched an online food ordering and food delivery app called Careem Now, delivering food and pharmaceuticals, initially in Dubai and Jeddah.

+In December 2018, Careem launched the ability to book buses in Egypt.

 In May 2019, Careem announced the acquisition of UAE-based bicycle-sharing system startup Cyacle which was re-branded as Careem Bike.
-As of 2023, Careem Bike had 192 docking stations across Dubai.
-Following its UAE launch, Careem Bike launched 165 bicycle and scooter stations in the city of Madinah, Saudi Arabia, with nearly 2,000 customers traveling almost 60,000 km across the city on bicycles in 2023.
+By 2023, Careem Bike had 192 docking stations across Dubai.
+Careem Bike launched 165 bicycle and scooter stations in Medina, with nearly 2,000 customers traveling almost 60,000 km in the city on bicycles in 2023.

-In January 2020, the company was acquired by Uber for $3.1 billion but still operates as an independent company under the Careem brand.
+In July 2019, Careem launched food delivery in Riyadh and Amman, and announced it was also launching in Pakistan.